mylinuxforwork/dotfiles/README.md

 The dotfiles package also includes a configuration for the SDDM theme sdd-sugar-candy (https://github.com/Kangie/sddm-sugar-candy) and a configuration to run SDDM in X11 mode to get the best compatibility.

 With the Hyprland settings script you can copy the current wallpaper into SDDM and use it as a background.

+Please check the troubleshooting section in case of issues.

 ## Installation in a KVM virtual machine